 War has rules, mud wrestling has rules – politics has no rules.
 Ross Perot

-After you read through these election reforms, be sure to read, “Who Will Organize the Independents“, to learn much more about how Independent Texans came out of the third party movement of the 1990s.
+After you read through this page on political reform be sure to read, “Who Will Organize the Independents“, to learn much more about how Independent Texans came out of the third party movement of the 1990s.
 It was then, through the expenditure of over $100 million by Ross Perot, that we learned that independents (notice the small “i”) don’t fit so well into any political party.
-We also learned that you cannot separate the corruption of our political system from where the country is going economically.
-THIS was Ross Perot’s main contribution to the discussion, as the country has continued to roil in the wake of lopsided trade policies, starting with the passage of NAFTA.
+We also learned that we — independents — are the key to unlock the power in the country to make change.
+And change cannot happen without political reform.

-Below are just some of the election reforms you, as a voter, need to know about.
+Below are just some of the political reforms that you, as a voter, need to know about.
 This is, by no means, an exhaustive list.

 Women’s suffrage, labor rights, social security and many more reforms were won through the citizens initiative process in our country.
 In recent times it seems the only way to enact any real political reforms — like term limits, campaign finance reform, redistricting reform, fair ballot access reform, is through the I&R petition process.
 We strongly support Texans right to initiative, referendum and recall at all levels of elections.